 Welcome to the Linking to Library Resources guide.
-The purpose of the guide is to supplement the faculty workshop.
 Learn how to link to articles and other resources in the library's databases to put in TRACS, bibliographies, or syllabi, share via email, or save in your browser.
-The guide and workshop now includes using the Reading List Builder tool in TRACS.
+The guide and workshop now include using the Reading List Builder tool in TRACS.

 Alkek Library's proxy is usually in front of a vendor URL or DOI:

 A permalink is a web address that will consistently point to a specific information source such as an ebook, an article, a record in the catalog, a video, or a database.
 A permalink may also be called a stable link, durable link, persistent link, permanent link or document link, depending on the resource.

 Most research databases include a permalink in the article record.
 The terms used and the location of these links in the record vary from one database to another.
 Click on the vendor tabs above for instructions on locating the permalinks for the various library electronic resources.